nehrman/terraform-nutanix-virtualmachine/README.md

-# Nutanix Virtual MAchine Module for terraform
+# Nutanix Virtual Machine Module for terraform

 A Terraform module which allows creation and management of Nuatnix Virutal Machines.